For charity people and digital experts

 1. The intro email

 Either of you can reply.
-Please reply quickly, to get the ball rolling.
+Please reply quickly and get the ball rolling.
 Something like:

 ‘Hey!
 Great to be introduced.
 It would be good to organise the call.
 When’s good for you?
 I’m free Weds XXpm or Thurs before YYpm’